Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: IV Selection and Estimation Method

 \subsection{Ward's Algorithm for IV Selection}

-To choose the correct value of $K$ without prior knowledge of the number of groups, we propose a selection method which combines Ward's algorithm, a general agglomerative hierarchical clustering procedure proposed by \citet*{Ward1963Hierarchical}, with the Sargan test of overidentifying restrictions.
+To choose the correct value of $K$ without prior knowledge of the number of families, we propose a selection method which combines Ward's algorithm, a general agglomerative hierarchical clustering procedure proposed by \citet*{Ward1963Hierarchical}, with the Sargan test of overidentifying restrictions.
 Our selection algorithm has two parts.
-The set of instruments selected as valid by the algorithm is denoted by $\hat{\mathcal{V}}^{dts}$.

 The first part is Ward's algorithm, as described in Algorithm \ref{algo:ward} below.
-Ward's algorithm aims to minimize the total within-cluster sum of squared error.
-This is achieved by minimizing the increase in within-cluster sum of squared error at each step of the algorithm.
-The method generates a path of cluster assignments with $K$ clusters at each step so that $K \in \{1,...,J\}$.
-After obtaining the clusters for each $K$, we use a downward testing procedure based on the Sargan-test to select the set of valid instruments (Algorithm \ref{algo:Sargan}).
+The algorithm aims to minimize the total within-cluster sum of squared error.
+This is achieved by minimizing the increase in within-cluster sum of squared error at each step.
+The method generates a path of cluster assignments with $K$ clusters at each step such that $K \in \{1,...,\binom{J}{P}\}$.
+After obtaining the clusters for each $K$, we use a downward testing procedure based on the Sargan-test to select the set of valid IVs (Algorithm \ref{algo:Sargan}).
+Ward's Algorithm works as follows